jawws88/datasci-congressional-data/django/congressionaldata/README.md

 local  all      all          md5
 ```

-In otherwords, make sure that the database is set to all, the users are set to all, and the method is set to md5 and not peer.
+The default values may be the postgres user for the database and user as well as "peer" for the method.
+Make sure that the database is set to all, the users are set to all, and the method is set to md5 and not peer.

 ##### Mac Users